nus-test/clang-tool-template/README.md

 This template project uses the bare minimum amount of LLVM/Clang code to get your tool up-and-running in as idiomatic of a way as possible.

-Some tutorial code is also available in `main.cpp`` to help you understand how to write an AST matcher, or a transformer.
+Some tutorial code is also available in `main.cpp` to help you understand how to write an AST matcher, or a transformer.

 ## Setup

-Certain libraries are required to have CMakeLists.txt work.
+Requirements:
+- CMake
+- LLVM 14 or higher
+- Clang 14 developer libraries

-In Ubuntu, you just have to install the following packages:
+In Ubuntu 22.04, you just have to install the following packages:

 ```bash
 sudo apt install -y cmake llvm libclang-dev